Dr. Alex Stone, DPT, CSCS

 Instead, you need to know which muscles to target.
 These muscles are all located at the back and sides of your neck.
 They include:

-2. Levator Scapulae – It lies beneath the trapezius muscles and helps hold up your shoulder blade.
+2. Levator Scapulae lies beneath the trapezius muscles and helps hold up your shoulder blade.

-3. Sternocleidomastoid or SCM muscle – This is the muscle that helps you rotate and pull forward your head.
+3. Sternocleidomastoid or SCM muscle – This muscle helps you rotate and pull your head forward.

 use massage gun on neck muscles